Kalichuza/ninjaAdminScripts/Windows-ConfigurationDesigner/README.md

 ## Step 4: Add Custom MSI to the Provisioning Package

 1. In the left-hand pane, expand the **Runtime settings** section.
-2. Expand **ProvisioningCommands** and click on **Primary Context** or **FirstLogonCommands** depending on when you want the MSI to be installed.
+2. Expand **ProvisioningCommands** and click on **Primary Context** (or **FirstLogonCommands** depending on when you want the MSI to be installed.)
 3. Click on **Add** to add a new provisioning command.
+4. The top pane will ask you to select your installer file in the file explorer.
-4. Set the **CommandLine** to the path of your MSI file.
-For example:
+5. Set the **CommandLine** to the MSI installation command for your installer.
+For example we will use our ninjaOne installer:
     ```plaintext
-    msiexec.exe /i "C:\Path\To\Your\CustomInstaller.msi" /quiet /norestart
+    msiexec.exe /i "NINJA-INSTALLER.msi"
     ```
+6. You will set the 'ContinueInstall' setting to True and the 'RestartRequired' False
+7. Repeat this process for each of the MSI files that you want to install.

-   - Ensure that the path to the MSI file is correct and that the MSI file is accessible on the device where the provisioning package will be applied.
+   - Ensure that the install command for each MSI file is correct.
+Usually, some diligent Googling will provide the correct command for silent install.

 ## Step 5: Customize Additional Settings (Optional)